ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/HOWTO Install and Configure a Shibboleth IdP v4.x on CentOS with Apache2 + Jetty9.md

    * `systemctl enable chronyd`
    * `date`

-7. Configure the Timezone to "Europe/Rome":
+7. Configure the Timezone:
+   * `timedatectl list-timezones` - List all possible values to use with `set-timezone`.
-   * `timedatectl set-timezone Europe/Rome`
+   * `timedatectl set-timezone Europe/Rome` - Example for Italy

 ### Configure the environment